 At the same time, Red Compartida will promote more competitive prices, transforming the telecommunications sector in Mexico and seeking the economic and social progress of the country.
+It is a pioneering project for Mexico and of international interest.

 What percentage of Bandwidth cover are you going to guarantee?